Can I Be Compensated for Pre-Existing Conditions After a Car Accident?

 Stephens Law Firm, PLLC stands up for injury victims against the insurance companies.
 Under Texas law, you shouldn’t be penalized for your pre-existing condition.
 Contact Jason Stephens, a Fort Worth car accident lawyer, at (817) 420-7000 to schedule your free consultation today.

-How a Personal Injury Lawyer Can Help with an Injury Claim Involving a Pre-Existing Condition
+How a Personal Injury Lawyer Can Help with an Injury Claim Involving a Pre-Existing Condition in Fort Worth

 For-profit insurance companies always attempt to limit settlements using many tactics.
 Accident victims with pre-existing conditions often face an uphill battle against insurers.
 The insurance company may use their condition as an excuse to deny or limit a claim.